IMRD - International Master of Sciences in Rural Development – (Joint Degree)

 During the joint 2 years master course programme, the students will gain theoretical knowledge and practical skills in the area of rural development, regional development and agricultural economy.
-Teaching and courses at all universities of the consortium are conducted in English language – however, some of the selected courses can be delivered in other languages (e.g. German, French, Spain, etc.).
+Teaching and courses at all universities of the consortium are conducted in English language – however, some of the selected courses can be delivered in other languages (e.g. German, French, Spanish, etc.).

-After completion of study, the student will obtain international joint degree diploma in study programme “International Rural Development” (Joint Degree).
+After completion of study, the student will obtain international joint degree diploma in study programme “International Master of Science in Rural Development” (Joint Degree).

 The joint degree diploma is issued by six European universities of the consortium:

 • Ghent University (Belgium) - coordinator,